Lipschitz-Guided Design of Interpolation Schedules in Generative Models: Introduction

 \subsection{Context}

-Dynamics between probability measures, particularly flows and diffusion processes described by ordinary and stochastic differential equations (ODEs and SDEs), form the foundation of state-of-the-art generative modeling techniques~\cite{sohl2015deep, ho2020denoising, song2020score}.
-These methods generate samples through an iterative refinement process that progressively eliminates noise or corruption at different scales~\cite{song2019generative, karras2022elucidating}.
+Dynamics between probability measures, particularly flows and diffusion processes described by ordinary and stochastic differential equations (ODEs and SDEs), underpin many modern generative modeling techniques~\cite{sohl2015deep,ho2020denoising,song2020score}.
+These models generate samples by progressively transforming simple noise into structured data through a sequence of intermediate distributions, implemented as an iterative denoising or refinement process~\cite{song2019generative,karras2022elucidating}.
+The manner in which these transformations are traversed in time—encoded by interpolation or noise schedules—plays a crucial role in shaping the resulting generative dynamics and their performance.

-In this paper, we study the impact and design of interpolation schedules on the performance of flow and diffusion-based generative models.
-We work within the stochastic interpolant framework~\cite{albergo2023stochastic, albergo2022building}, which provides a systematic approach for modeling noising processes through sample interpolation and enables principled construction of the corresponding generative processes.
-This framework connects to related concurrent work on flow matching~\cite{lipman2022flow} and rectified flows~\cite{liu2022flow}, and encompasses diffusion and score-based generative models~\cite{sohl2015deep, song2020score, ho2020denoising, song2020improved} as specific instances.
+In this paper, we study the mathematical design of interpolation schedules for flow and diffusion-based generative models within the stochastic interpolants framework~\cite{albergo2023stochastic,albergo2022building}.
+This framework provides a unified formulation for noising and denoising processes based on sample interpolation, and enables principled construction of the associated generative dynamics.
+It is closely related to concurrent developments such as flow matching~\cite{lipman2022flow} and rectified flows~\cite{liu2022flow}, and encompasses diffusion and score-based generative models~\cite{sohl2015deep,song2020score,ho2020denoising,song2020improved} as special cases.